tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 size.)

-The "right" edge of the window represents the highest validated sequence number value received on this session.
+The "right" edge of the window represents the highest validated sequence number value received on the session.
 Records that contain sequence numbers lower than the "left" edge of the window are rejected.
 Packets falling within the window are checked against a list of received packets within the window.
 An efficient means for